wicketstuff/core/annotationeventdispatcher-parent/README.md

 Configuration
 -------------
-The configuration object for the library, `AnnotationEventDispatcherConfig`, can be accessed via an application's metadata: `Application.get().getMetaData(Initializer.ANNOTATION_EVENT_DISPATCHER_CONFIG_CONTEXT_KEY)`.
+The configuration object for the library, `AnnotationEventDispatcherConfig`, can be accessed via: `AnnotationEventDispatcherConfig.get(Application.get())`.

-Currently, there is just one configuration parameter:
+Currently, there are just two configuration parameters:

 * class filter that events must implement in order to be handled by the annotation dispatcher; by default, there is no filter

-Whether an event is dispatched to a given event handler method is controlled by the Component#canCallListenerInterface(Method) method.
-By default, this method returns false if the component is either disabled or not visible.
+* whether event should be dispatched to invisible/disabled components, default is false

 Usage
 -----